 EPA’s rulemaking process for ethylene oxide continues to be a topic of interest and importance to the ASTA membership.
-The webinar will be on Tuesday, November 17, 2020, beginning at 1:00pm ET.
+The webinar was held on Tuesday, November 17, 2020.

-This webinar will cover background information and an overview of where EPA is in the process, a discussion on what EPA gleaned from the ANPRM, information about the NPRM, and any thoughts or information from the EPA for the spice industry on the EPA’s action on ethylene oxide.
-Session includes Q&A following speaker presentations.
+This webinar covered background information and an overview of where EPA is in the process, a discussion on what EPA gleaned from the ANPRM, information about the NPRM, and any thoughts or information from the EPA for the spice industry on the EPA’s action on ethylene oxide.
+This session included Q&A which followed the speakers presentations.

 * Please make sure you login as an ASTA member to receive the member rate.
 Non-members, contact ASTA for a login user name to register online.